SIBN: Riding the Market Waves of Growth and Decline in 2023

 SIBN Stock Stochastic Average

-As of today, the raw stochastic average of SI-BONE Inc. over the last 50 days is at 73.60%.
-This shows a increasee from the raw stochastic average of the previous 20 days, which was recorded at 62.76%.
-Further, the company’s Stochastic %K and %D values for the last 20 days were 80.91% and 83.38%, respectively.
+SI-BONE Inc.’s raw stochastic average for the past 50 days is currently at 51.38%.
+This represents a surge from the raw stochastic average of the last 20 days, which was recorded at 35.76%.
+Additionally, the company’s Stochastic %K and %D values for the past 20 days were 54.95% and 63.88%, respectively.